chrsow/PyVirusShare/README.md

 # PyVirusShare

-A python library to interact with Virusshare API v2.
+A Python 3 library to interact with VirusShare API v2.

 ## Installation
 ```
-pip install virusshare
+pip3 install virusshare
 ```

 ## Usage